Connor-Galloway/Active-Directory-and-SolarWinds-SIEM-Lab/AD-Setup.md

 **DC02 - Full GUI**

-DC02 is designed to be a redundant Domain Controller and primary FileShare for the network.
+DC02 is designed to be a redundant Domain Controller and primary file share for the network.
 It provides fault tolerance, replication, and a GUI-based interface for server management.

 Why full GUI?